 Here’s another from Reddit:

 I have been practicing actively for 10 years.
-I hate this job and the whole medical world.
+I hate this job and the whole medical field.
 I never felt as though I belonged.
 Most of the “successful” doctors in the community are arrogant BS artists who viciously attack other doctors to make themselves look better to administrators.

 - I don’t have any clue what to do after this.